 Use eye, skin and lung protection

-Herbicides, both natural as well as synthetic have harsh components that may irritate the eyes skin and respiratory system.
-Hence, it becomes utmost important to wear proper gear while working in the garden especially when using herbicides.
+Herbicides, both natural as well as synthetic have harsh components that may irritate the eyes skin, and respiratory system.
+Hence, it becomes of utmost important to wear proper gear while working in the garden especially when using herbicides.